 From very different worlds, June and Day have no reason to cross paths—until the day June's brother, Metias, is murdered and Day becomes the prime suspect.
 Caught in the ultimate game of cat and mouse, Day is in a race for his family's survival, while June seeks to avenge Metias's death.
 But in a shocking turn of events, the two uncover the truth of what has really brought them together, and the sinister lengths their country will go to keep its secrets.

-Series Review: Legend by Marie Lu
+Series Review: The Legend Trilogy by Marie Lu

 There is so much to unpack in this series, but essentially, it follows a criminal and a soldier in a dystopian United States.
 After June’s brother is killed and government secrets are unearthed, the two come together towards a common goal.
 The series is thrilling from start to finish, and there are so many action scenes throughout.
 I especially enjoyed how we are given both June and Day’s narrations.
 It is hard to choose a favourite book since each instalment is so strong.